Place de Brouckère

-The Place de Brouckère is located in the perspective of the / and the Boulevard Adolphe Max/Adolphe Maxlaan to the north, forming a "Y" crossroad, and the Boulevard Anspach/Anspachlaan to the south.
+The Place de Brouckère is located in the perspective of the Boulevard Émile Jacqmain/Émile Jacqmainlaan and the Boulevard Adolphe Max/Adolphe Maxlaan to the north, forming a "Y" crossroad, and the Boulevard Anspach/Anspachlaan to the south.
 The area around the square is characterised by the presence of theatres, a large cinema, hotels and restaurants, as well as some of the city's most important entertainment venues and shopping streets.
-It is served by the metro and premetro (underground tram) station De Brouckère on lines 1, 3, 4 and 5.
+It is served by the metro and premetro (underground tram) station De Brouckère on lines 1, 4, 5 and 10.